top of page

 To that end, we have set these agreements and goals:

-Our goal is to support, reflect, and meet the needs of a membership body that reflects the diversity of the Bay Area.
-To meet this goal, we will focus on proactive recruitment of a diverse membership and a commitment to regularly surveying, listening to, and responding to the needs of our members of color.
-We will actively recruit in 2021, and will survey members in early September of 2021 (and annually) to advocate for their needs in planning our programming.
-Our goal will be at least 25% members of color by December 2021 and at least 35% members of color by the end of 2022.
+Membership: Our goal is to support, reflect, and meet the needs of a membership body that reflects the diversity of the Bay Area.
+To meet this goal, we will focus on proactive recruitment of a diverse membership and a commitment to regularly surveying, listening to, and responding to the needs of our members from communities historically underrepresented in publishing.
+In 2023, as the membership committee moves forward with rebuilding and expanding membership drives, surveying members, and communicating with and supporting members.

 Board Composition: Our goal is to achieve a diverse board makeup with at least 40% representation by traditionally underrepresented people in the publishing industry (including 30% representation by BIPOC women) by September, 2021.
 We are working toward this goal by actively recruiting committee and task force members to build a pipeline to full board service.